 Restaurant Review: Trangallan Tapas Restaurant.
-Before the Christmas I had the pleasure of dining at this bohemian gastro cultural spot in Newington Green.
-They serve rustic and flavour packed dishes which are a cut above the usual tapas offerings.
-If you’re looking for tapas restaurants in North London, places to eat in Newington Green or Spanish food in Stoke Newington then you must book at a table at the Trangallan Tapas Restaurant.
+Before Christmas, I had the pleasure of dining at this bohemian gastro cultural spot in Newington Green.
+They serve rustic and flavour-packed dishes that are a cut above the usual tapas offerings.
+If you’re looking for tapas restaurants in North London, places to eat in Newington Green or Spanish food in Stoke Newington, then you must book at a table at the Trangallan Tapas Restaurant.

 “Trangallan is a romantic bohemian restaurant serving rustic tapas dishes in the heart of Newington Green, a must for foodies and lovers!”
 Homegirl London

 The menu changes frequently and offers something different from the standard tapas.
 On our visit, the selection included a bread basket with Rioja Arbequina olive oil and Manzanilla olives which will get you off to a good start as you peruse the menu.
 We shared a couple of plates including the Tetilla cheese, which is a cow’s cheese made in Galicia North-Western Spain.
 It was served in a big chunk along with bread and chutney which may have been quince, sorry my memory is a bit blurry.

 We also shared the sprouting broccoli with anchovy emulsion and bergamot puree.
 This was delicious, and they kindly put the anchovy emulsion on the side so I could eat it.
 The other dish was beetroot with red dulse salad, lovage and pine puree.
 What a lovely taste and presentation.
 I’m not a fan of big chunks of beetroot, but on this occasion, I was smitten.

 Beetroot with Red Dulse Salad, Lovage And Pine Puree